Mahan-H/STA380-Project/README.md

 | Decoherence channel | Yes | No | No |
 | Monte Carlo trajectories | Yes | No | No |

-A central question is whether the noisy quantum walk becomes increasingly classical as the decoherence strength \(p\) increases.
+A central question is whether the noisy quantum walk becomes increasingly classical as the decoherence strength $p$ increases.

 ---